kardeepak77/BikeSharing/README.md

 - library(GGally)
 - library(caret)

-# You'll find below code to create reports for each day of the week.
+# Code to create reports for each day of the week.

 # Reports for each day are as below:

-- Monday is available here
+- ![Monday is available here]

-- Tuesday is available here
+- ![Tuesday is available here]

-- Wednesday is available here
+- ![Wednesday is available here]

-- Thursday is available here
+- ![Thursday is available here]

-- Friday is available here
+- ![Friday is available here]

-- Saturday is available here
+- ![Saturday is available here]

-- Sunday is available here
+- ![Sunday is available here]

 ```markdown
 Syntax highlighted code block